 So, you get the idea, not fixing these issues today will cost you later on!
 And these calculations don’t even take into account the aggravation you will have from living and working in such conditions, or the extreme structural damage that can happen when a property sustains major damage, for example due to an earthquake that causes a foundation to fail and the structure above it to collapse!

-Water damage to a foundation is one area where early warning and maintenance is important, so don’t delay, have your foundation inspected!
-Call Angela today at (800) 862-6582 for a free inspection and review of your home’s foundation needs!
+Water damage to a foundation is one area where early warning and maintenance is important, so don’t delay, have your foundation inspected! call Weinstein Construction today at (800) 862-6582 for a free inspection and review of your home’s foundation needs!
 We are also expert drain contractors and can help with basement waterproofing, leaky basement repair, basement wall sealing, and French drain installation!